jackieqvo/DH110-JACKIEVO/Assignments/Assignment 05/Assignment 05.md

 # Bridging Generations: The Intersection of Digital Instruction and Tentative Questions

-> *The objective of this assignment is to begin detaching myself towards the website(s) I have been analyzing to understand things from the user's perspective.
-It is important to gain new insight and things that I have not thought of.*

 ## Assignment 05: Low Fidelity Prototype ##
 __Digital Humanities 110 | Jacqueline "Jackie" Vo__